Climate Change

 CCS is available now to mitigate GHGs from large-scale fossil fuel usage and industrial sources.

-As seen with successfully deployed projects, such as Boundary Dam 3 CCS Facililty, large-scale CCS can capture 90 per cent, or more, of CO2 emissions and prevents it from entering the air.
+As seen with successfully deployed projects, such as Boundary Dam 3 CCS Facility, large-scale CCS can capture 90 per cent, or more, of CO2 emissions and prevents it from entering the air.
 CCS offers the world flexibility and time to make the transition to cleaner systems.
 It means we can retrofit, rather than replace, vast parts of the global infrastructure, while meeting the increasing demands for products, such as steel and concrete.
 Maintaining these industries also ensures jobs for millions of people around the world.

 CCS is therefore an essential part of the portfolio of technologies that is needed to achieve deep, global emission reductions.